How To Eat Chia Seeds (and love them!)- Easy Ways To Use Chia Seeds In Your Daily Diet

 I'll be the first to admit that my first trial with chia seeds was completely weird.
 I had read about them somewhere (I think an Eat Clean Cookbook) and went out and bought chia seeds as well as bee pollen and started adding them to random things.
 Mistake.

 However, once I figured out how to use chia seeds properly it became a game-changer.
 They're tasty, fun, and loaded with nutrients.

 [clickToTweet tweet="Chia seeds are adaptable, unique bursting to the brim with nutrients and easy to add into your daily diet." quote="Chia seeds are adaptable, unique bursting to the brim with nutrients and easy to add into your daily diet." theme="style1"]

 In case you're wondering, chia seeds have a ton of benefits.
 And while they're definitely not a cure-all, they are a great addition to a healthy diet!
 Chia seeds:

-Increase your fiber intake this helping out your gut
+Increase your fiber intake thus helping out your gut

 Improve brain health through their omega three's

-Super tasty and filling!
-These little seeds of wonder for a gel when combined with liquid making them the perfect pudding base.
+Probably the most common of chia seed recipes.
+Chia pudding is super tasty and filling!
+These little seeds of wonder form a gel when combined with liquid making them the perfect pudding base.